 Alexander Lacey: Big Cat Trainer and Animal Lover

 Every morning, Alexander Lacey brings his majestic felines into a practice ring – transporting six African lions, seven Bengal tigers and one African leopard may seem like a daunting task, but for Lacey, it is just a part of normal, everyday life.

 “They like the routine,” he explains, “and it’s good exercise for them.”

 Big Cat Trainer and Presenter Alexander Lacey starred in the Blue Unit show of Ringling Bros. and Barnum & Bailey Circus.
-Although the now-closed Ringling circus is part of American history and Lacey is back in Europe, performing with his beautiful felines for appreciative audiences.
+The now-closed Ringling circus is part of American history and Lacey is back in Europe, performing with his beautiful felines for appreciative audiences.
 Alexander Lacey keeps himself and his animals moving.